AhmadEleiwa/Freelance/README.md

 # Freelance Site

 <p>
-Freelance Web Project, that allow the use to uploads it's own projects or products on sale for free , they can  pay for services
+Freelance Web Project, that allow the user to uploads it's own projects or products on sale or for free , they can  pay for services too.
 </p>